syre-data/docs/source/get_started/local_project-basic.rst

 You'll notice that we replaced the ``--search`` flag from the previous command like this with the ``-s`` flag.
 The two are synonyms for each other, ``-s`` just giving us a shorthand for ``--search``.

-Now let's analyze the entrie project by running ``python -m thot.runner`` again.
+Now let's analyze the entire project by running ``python -m thot.runner`` again.
 This will create a new Noise Statistics Asset for each of the batches.

 .. only:: builder_html or readthedocs